 - Mix together the ground beef, breadcrumbs, egg, ricotta, parmesan, garlic, parsley, salt, and pepper until thoroughly combined.

-- Divide the meatball mixture into 8 parts and form each into a meatball.
-Set the meatballs aside in the refrigerator to rest.
+- Divide the meat mixture into 8 parts and form each into a meatball.
+Set the meatballs aside in the refrigerator to rest for 15 minutes.

 Toast the Buns

 - Turn on the broiler and set the oven rack to the middle.

 - Lay out the slider buns on a baking sheet.
 Brush with olive oil and sprinkle with salt.

 - Toast the buns under the broiler until they are golden brown.
 Set aside.